its-Quasi/heroesApp/README.md

 ## Development server

+1. Run `npm install`
-1. Run `npm run backend` to start json-server
+2. Run `npm run backend` to start json-server
-2. Run `ng serve -o` for a dev server.
+3. Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding